 The report notes that there is more to quality assessment than just the consideration of the scholarly merit of a dataset.
 If the process of data sharing is to become more effective and useful, much more consideration needs to be given to making datasets accessible (through the effective use of metadata) and usable (by providing the information and possibly software tools necessary for others to re-use the data).
 Whether the creators of datasets should be encouraged to gain such skills through education, persuasion, grant conditions or other means is an issue for research councils, other funders and the data centres to consider.
-An alternative approach would be to train and recognise the value of data scientists - whether from a research or information background - whose role would be to work alongside researchers, helping the need for further consideration by all stakeholders on what approaches to the formal assessment of datasets are most appropriate, acceptable to researchers, and effective across the disciplinary spectrum.
+An alternative approach would be to train and recognise the value of data scientists - whether from a research or information background - whose role would be to work alongside researchers, helping them devise and achieve the goals of effective data management plans.
+This suggests the need for further consideration by all stakeholders on what approaches to the formal assessment of datasets are most appropriate, acceptable to researchers, and effective across the disciplinary spectrum.